38emus/hello-world/README.md

 I also believe smurfs exist.

 I also have a thing for wanting to build thing and like projects that will have an end at some point so that the next project can be picked up.
-Also why are they called bratwurst.
+Also why are they called bratwurst?